AG7GN/images/README-real_time_clock.md

 ## Setting the Real Time Clock (RTC)

+# THIS DOCUMENT IS INCOMPLETE - DO NOT USE

 1. Connect your Pi to the Internet if it isn't already.

 1. Open a Terminal.
 Run this command: